AnatomicMaps/flatmap-server/README.rst

 The flatmap server can also generate maps.
 To generate a map, ``POST`` a request to the ``/make/map`` end-point specifying a directory containing a map's ``manifest.json``.
 The server will respond with the id of the maker process.
 The ``/make/status/PROCESS_ID`` end-point allows the process's status to be queried and ``/make/log/PROCESS_ID`` will return a log of a running process.

+`SciCrunch <https://scicrunch.org/>`_ is used to lookup attributes (e.g. labels) of anatomical entities when making maps.
+In order to use these services a valid SciCrunch API key must be provided as the ``SCICRUNCH_API_KEY`` environment variable.
+(Keys are obtained by registering as a SciCrunch user).

 Authentication
 --------------